 I got a response from Tobias Gilk:

-I misunderstood his idea, thinking he was suggesting I tape the keyboard to the desk.
+I misunderstood his idea, thinking he was suggesting that I tape the keyboard to the desk.
 He kindly clarified:

 Apply little bits of the weatherstrip tape to the corners of the underside of the keyboard.
 The neoprene will ‘grippy' the desk.